whitelynx/artwiz-fonts-wl/README.md

 		<dir>your_font_dir/artwiz-latin1:unscaled</dir>

- * If you use ubuntu or other distro that disables bitmap fonts from fontconfig:
+ * If you use Ubuntu or another distro that disables bitmap fonts in fontconfig:

 		rm /etc/fonts/conf.d/30-debconf-no-bitmaps.conf